Denzel Perryman: Las Vegas Raiders

 On August 25, 2021, Perryman was traded to the Las Vegas Raiders, along with a 2022 seventh-round pick, for a 2022 sixth-round pick.
 Perryman had a career year with the Raiders and recorded a franchise high of 154 tackles, which was also a career-high for Perryman.
 He was voted to his first Pro Bowl selection.

 Houston Texans

 On March 22, 2023, Perryman signed with the Houston Texans on a one-year, $3.5 million contract.
 He was suspended two games on November 15, 2023, for repeated violations of initiating contact with the helmet.

 Los Angeles Chargers (second stint)

-On March 19, 2024, Perryman returned to the Chargers, signing a one-year, $3 million contract.
+On March 19, 2024, Perryman returned to the Los Angeles Chargers, signing a one-year, $3 million contract.
 In 11 starts for the Chargers, Perryman logged 55 combined tackles and 1.0 sack.

 On March 12, 2025, Perryman re-signed with Los Angeles on a one-year, $3.65 million contract.
 He suffered a high ankle sprain in Week 1 against the Kansas City Chiefs, and was placed on injured reserve on September 15.
 Perryman was activated on October 18, ahead of the team's Week 7 matchup against the Indianapolis Colts.
+On December 23, the league upheld a two-game suspension for Perryman for repeated violations of playing rules intended to protect the health and safety of players.

+On March 17, 2026, Perryman re-signed with the Chargers on a one-year, $2.79 million contract.